 Third Parties Who Could Be Liable for Work Injuries

 Because we have represented clients in all types of construction accidents, our attorneys are able to listen to the details of your case and identify whether outside parties may have contributed to your accident.
 Although some construction injuries are simple accidents, others are the result of errors caused by:

 - General Contractors and Property Owners: Under New York Law, it is the obligation of every contractor and property owner to provide safe equipment and a safe worksite.
-If they fail to do so you can sue them for breaching their obligations to you.
+If they fail to do so and their negligence contributes to a construction accident, you can sue them for breaching their obligations to you.